 Our wines are extremely limited releases from tiny parcels that we have selected within our acclaimed vineyards.

-The pandemic and fires took careful navigation, but the wines we made were beacons of hope.
-More coming soon.
+The pandemic and fires took careful navigation and extra hard work, but the wines we made were beacons of hope.

 Roussanne is a challenge to grow and difficult to vinify.
 At the winery we say Roussanne has everything going against it, except that it tastes really good.
 It is also beautiful with age.
 Our friends at Tablas Creek turned us on to the lovely Roussanne at the nearby Glenrose Vineyard within the Adelaida District of Paso Robles.
 This area is a bit cooler than the rest of Paso Robles, but still the warmest from which we produce.
 With a bit longer élévage than in previous years, the 2020 vintage has a lovely balance of richness and vivacity featuring notes of delicate stone fruit and vanilla layered with traces of an earthy black tea and bright hints of yuzu.